zocky/optant/README.md

-Alternatively, you can use Optant as scaffolding for your sheel script.
+Alternatively, you can use Optant as scaffolding for your shell script.
 It will parse the options and arguments, print out the results, and exit the process with the correct exit code.